ros-drivers/gscam/README.md

 GSCam
 =====

 This is a ROS package originally developed by the [Brown Robotics Lab](http://robotics.cs.brown.edu/) for broadcasting any [Gstreamer](http://gstreamer.freedesktop.org/)-based video stream via the standard [ROS Camera API](http://ros.org/wiki/camera_drivers).
+This fork has several fixes incorporated into it to make it broadcast correct sensor_msgs/Image messages with proper frames and timestamps.
+It also allows for more ROS-like configuration and more control over the GStreamer interface.

 Examples
 --------